davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 ### Add a serial console to the VM and enable Guest Agent
 This step is needed to enable you to view boot output, etc. via Proxmox's Console function (VNC - a virtual remote/screen).

 If you you don't plan on adding some SSH keys, this step is vital.
-Without it, in the absence of SSH keys, you won't be able to log in.
+Without it, in the absence of SSH keys, you won't be able to log in even from the pve console.

-By default, pve does not try to talk to the guset agent on VMs.
-I recommend switching that on as it gives visibility in the GUI to the VM's networking which is very useful when the network was set up for DHCP.
+By default, pve does not try to talk to the guest agent on VMs.
+I recommend switching that on as it gives visibility in the GUI to the VM's networking which is very useful, especially when the network was set up for DHCP.

 <pre>
 qm set 8200 --serial0 socket --vga serial0